 Milk is one thing that I most often have on hand.
 I used this as a replacement to make Chocolate Ganache and it works perfect for me.
 It doesn’t harden a much as when cream is used, but I am ok with it and I like the taste and consistency anyways.
 Although, when I need a Chocolate Ganache for piping, then I would use a cream to make it, as piping Ganache needs to be softer and fluffier and cream does that when you start beating the Ganache after few hours of rest.

-- 1.8 ounces (50 grams) or 1/4 cup semi-sweet chocolate/dark chocolate, chopped (I used Hershey’s Dark Chocolate Kisses )
+- 1.8 ounces (50 grams) or approximately 1/4 cup semi-sweet chocolate/dark chocolate chips or chopped (I used Hershey’s Dark Chocolate Kisses ).
+For even better result, use a block chocolate and chopped it into small pieces.

-- 2 tsp milk (If you want thinner Ganache, add more milk 1 tsp at a time).
+- Starting point: 2-3 tsp or 1 tbsp milk (If you want thinner Ganache, add more milk 1 tsp at a time).
 You can also use powder milk and dilute it in water.

 Note: I am not endorsing any brand, you can use any brand that you like.
 The links are just to give you idea of what I used for the recipe.